lua-rocks/luapi/README.md

 **Sample**:
 Output is in markdown

-    This document was created with this module, view the source to see sample output
+    This document was created with this module, view the source file to see example input And see the raw readme.md for example output

 **Example**:
 Generate all documentation from the root directory